xuqingkuang/react-reflux-boilerplate/README.md

-Run gulp directly without any options will build the codes and start a development web server on `http://localhost:8000`, then you can open a browsre to access the page, the codes in `src` will be compiled at run time when change anything, and the browser will auto reload.
+Run gulp directly without any options will build the codes and start a development web server on `http://localhost:8000`, then you can open a browsre to access the page, the codes in `src/` will be compiled at run time when change anything, and the browser will auto reload.

 By the way, the step is running on memory, there's no any files generated.